B477042/TeamProject_2021/TeamProject/Assets/ReadMe.md

 As i said in front of this project's ReadMe, Zheng Jun was not good at programming because he's goal is to be artist.
 So file structre was being mess.
 But i think it can be good example of co-op mistakes.
 So, i don't wanna fix this mess.

-## About code that located this folder
+## About codes that located this folder
 And I don't know about in this folder.
 Some codes was written by me.
 But i wasn't let my codes in default script folder.
 I think when we merged this project, this project occured.